Salesforce CPQ implementation best practices — ten tips for success

 CPQ deployments don’t need to cause you and your team sleepless nights or countless headaches.
 Learn how you can master CPQ deployments with our free whitepaper on Salesforce Revenue Cloud release management.

 With the right solution these notoriously tricky components can be deployed in a few clicks, just like your metadata.
-To learn how Gearset’s CPQ deployment solution will help your team, speak to one of our DevOps experts.
+To learn how Gearset’s Salesforce CPQ deployment solution will help your team, speak to one of our DevOps experts.

 And when you’re ready to get started with Gearset for CPQ, sign up for a free 30-day trial today.